-How to manually switch the DC output on or off
+► How to manually switch the DC output on or off

-- 1. As long as the control panel (HMI) isn't fully locked press the button On O. Otherwise you are asked to disable the HMI lock first. - 2.
+- 1. As long as the control panel (HMI) isn't fully locked press the button ON/OFF.
+Otherwise you are asked to disable the HMI lock first. - 2.
 This button toggles between on and off, as long as a change isn't restricted by an alarm or the device is locked in "remote".
-The current condition is displayed with the LED in the button On O (LED on = output on).

-► How to remotely switch the DC output on or off via the analog interface
+▶ How to remotely switch the DC output on or off via the analog interface

-1. See section ""3.5.4 Remote control via the analog interface (AI)" on page 39.
+1. See section ",3.5.4 Remote control via the analog interface" on page 51.